MobilizeNet/SnowConvertDDLExportScripts/Redshift/python_alternative/README.md

 RS_DATABASE|The Redshift Database that you're interested in extracting.|Y RS_SECRET_ARN|The Secret ARN with your credentials.|Y SCHEMA_FILTER|SQL statement to filter the schemas you're interested in.
 By default the script ignores the `information_schema`, `pg_catalog` and `pg_internal` schemas.|N
-MAX_ITERATIONS|AWS handles requests asynchronously, therefore we need to perform constant checks on the query for completion.
-This value sets the max iterations allowed before finishing the script.
-Every iteration waits 5 seconds.|N
 BATCH_WAIT|The only way provided by Redshift to get the code for procedures without losing parameters' precision is by executing `SHOW PROCEDURE <procedure>`.
 This means that we have to query each procedure one by one, which means that a lot of queries are sent to the database at the same time.
 If you're having issues with Maximum concurrent statements, you can increase this value to send the batches in a more controlled manner.
 This will increase extraction time considerably on databases with a big number of procedures.
 The default value is 0.2 seconds.|N
 THREADS|Amount of threads to use to extract the code for procedures once their queries have been completed.|N